heroku/loggerator/README.md

 ### Metrics Integration

 When including metrics, these will be added to the log items available:
-* It adds metrics helpers along-side the log-helpers
+* It adds metrics helpers alongside the log helpers
 * It will setup your default log context in an initalizer

 #### Metrics Helper

-Currently, the only metrics integration is written for [l2met](https://github.com/ryandotsmith/l2met)
+Currently, the only metrics integration is written for [l2met](https://github.com/ryandotsmith/l2met).

 Amend your Gemfile to include the l2met integration:
 ```ruby